Bring Cooking Classes to your Classroom

 • There are over 250 edible mushrooms throughout the world

-• The original name ‘mushroom' seems to have derived from many sources.
-The Anglo-Saxons called us ‘muscheron', in old French we were ‘moucheron' or ‘mouseron' meaning soft, spongy texture.
+• The term 'mushroom' has origins from various sources.
+The Anglo-Saxons referred to us as 'muscheron', while in Old French, we were known as 'mouseron', denoting a soft, spongy texture.

 Varieties

-Cultivated mushrooms (Agaricus bisporus) are sold by size.
-The sizes are buttons, cups and flats.
+Cultivated white mushrooms (Agaricus bisporus) are sold by size.
+The sizes available are buttons, cups and flats.

 Buttons